aravind-sadharani/chandraveena/src/pages/intro.md

 ### Composition

 The composition is either a lyrical poetry (in case of vocal music) or a musical phrase (instrumental composition called Gat) created to a certain fixed rhythmic cycle.
 Some of the most common rhythmic cycles are Chautal (12 beats), Dhamaar (14 beats) and Tivra (7 beats).
-Here, we create different improvised rhythmic musical phrases within the framework of the Raaga, and repeatedly joining the main basic phrase, either over a single cycle or after multiple cycles.
+Here, we create different improvised rhythmic musical phrases within the framework of the Raaga, and repeatedly rejoin the main basic phrase, either over a single cycle or after multiple cycles.

 <div><you-tube videoid="ladiskWVFfY" endtime="164"></you-tube></div><br>